Chances of getting pregnant after assisted conception treatment

 It is a key piece of information, so you should make sure that it has been duly audited by an independent entity to ensure its reliability.

 Our mission is to help all women fulfill their dream.
-However small the chance of getting pregnant may be, it does exist, and therefore, all our patients are entitled to be informed about it and to try for it if they so wish.
+However small the chance of getting pregnant may be, it does exist, and therefore, all our patients are entitled to this information so that they can act accordingly.
 For us, each patient is unique, and we do whatever we can to help them achieve pregnancy.

-In the following graphs, the darker columns correspond to the average probability of all our patients, whereas the lighter shaded sections represent the maximum likelihood achieved with this technique at our centre.
+In the following graphs, the darker columns correspond with the average probability of all our patients, whereas the lighter shaded sections represent the maximum likelihood achieved with this technique at our centre.

-The following treatments are ordered according to their complexity.
+The following treatments are classified according to their complexity.
 To find out which is best for you, we recommend you use our pre-diagnostic tool:

 The success rate for Artificial insemination is cumulative, and usually reaches its peak after three attempts.
 This is reflected in the following results: